 Why being disingenuous is bad

-The problem is, the more you get used to this behavior and allowing it to continue, the more you allow a life that doesn’t sit right with you emotionally.
+The problem is, the more you get used to this behavior and allow it to continue, the more you allow a life that doesn’t sit right with you emotionally.

 Doing so would be the only thing perpetuating your unhappiness.